-When it comes to parties, Halloween is our favorite get together time!
+When it comes to parties, Halloween is our favorite get-together time!
 With my hubby’s birthday being just one day after Halloween, we are in party mode for a few days straight!
-Our favorite treat for Halloween get together is this Mini Babybel® Fried Cheese Rounds recipe!
-While this may not sounds healthy at first glance, the ingredients used make this the perfect fried treat to not feel guilty about
+Our favorite treat for the Halloween get-together is this Mini Babybel® Fried Cheese Rounds recipe!
+While this may not sound healthy at first glance, the ingredients used to make this the perfect fried treat not to feel guilty about

-Halloween snacking is made so much more fun and easier with Mini Babybel® cheeses!
-The Mini Babybel® Original with the Halloween cellos make this grab and go snack fun!
-We love to put one in the kid’s lunch boxes during the week and I love eating them with some vegetables and crackers for a quick meal during the day!
+Halloween snacking is made so much more fun and more accessible with Mini Babybel® cheeses!
+The Mini Babybel® Original with the Halloween cellos makes this grab-and-go snack fun!
+We love to put one in the kid’s lunch boxes during the week, and I love eating them with some vegetables and crackers for a quick meal during the day!

-Even if you’re not making these awesome Mini Babybel® Fried Cheese Rounds, Mini Babybel® Cheese is the perfect go-to snack for the Halloween (and any) season!
+Even if you’re not making these excellent Mini Babybel® Fried Cheese Rounds, Mini Babybel® Cheese is the perfect go-to snack for the Halloween (and any) season!

 3. Chocolate and Matcha Graveyard Dirt Smoothie